Chapter 4: Return Types of Template Functions in C++

 }

-As you can see in this program, we have swapped the order of the template parameters T and U. As the type parameter U has been declared first, the compiler can substitute U with the specified type double (explicitly specified within angle brackets).
-Then the compiler deduces the type of the variable type (data type of the variable type is int here) and replaces T with the deduced type (int).
-As a result, if we compile the program now as the following, there will be no more error:
+As you can see in this program, we have swapped the order of the template parameters T and U. The type parameter U is declared first.
+Thus, the compiler can substitute U with the specified type double.
+This type is explicitly specified within angle brackets.
+Then the compiler deduces the type of the variable type.
+The data type of the variable type is int here.
+It replaces T with the deduced type int.
+As a result, if we compile the program now, there will be no more error:

 $ g++ explicit_return_type_4.cpp -o explicit_return_type_4 -Wall -Werror